An exceptional selection, international films, many previews and surprises!

 This prize rewards a state of mind “by fair means”.
 This formula, attributed to Alfred Mummery, refers to an ascent achieved ethically, without artificial means.

-François Damilano is the host of the screenings at the cinema, every evening from 7 to 11 pm.
-For more than 30 years, François has been an emblematic figure in the mountain world.
-A high mountain guide and tireless promoter of ice climbing, he likes to swap his ice axes for a pen or a camera.
-For François “there is no such thing as mountaineering without a story”.
+For more than 35 years, François has been an emblematic figure of the mountain world.
+High mountain guide, tireless promoter of ice climbing, he likes to trade his ice axes for a pen or a camera.
+For François ‘there is no mountaineering without a story’.
+His presence on the organising committee is more than valuable.